 Why do you need an Idaho HVAC specialty contractor bond?

 By filing this bond, HVAC professionals agree to follow state laws when working on HVAC systems.
 If you fail to do so, the issuing surety company will pay valid claims to harmed individuals up to the full $2,000 bond amount.
 As the bonded specialty HVAC contractor, you must reimburse claims paid due to fraud or other noncompliance.

 This Idaho contractor license bond is specifically required to get an HVAC contractor license in the state.
 The State Fire Marshall also enforces a separate Idaho fire sprinkler contractor bond requirement.
-If you need a contractor license bond for a different type of contractor license, call 1(800)308-4358.
+We also offer information about other Idaho contractor license bond types.

 Who regulates licensing for HVAC contractors?